Hills & Mountains

 Although these birds were snapped at Bowling Basin, there`s every chance of spotting the same species higher up on the Braes: Dipper feed along the various burns and Kestrel, and Buzzard, are likely to be encountered hunting over the open moors.

 The following shot, taken in August 2005, shows RFA Wave Ruler (A390), a Fast Fleet replenishment tanker, sailing downriver en route to start her sea trials in the Firth of Clyde.
-The crags immediately below the bend in the Loch Humphrey track are immediately noticeable towards the skyline, right of centre.
+The crags immediately below the bend in the Loch Humphrey track are immediately noticeable towards the skyline in both these shots.
 Just in front of Wave Ruler, at Bowling, is Dunglass Castle which is currently in a dangerous condition with no access permitted.

 The earliest part of the Castle, which was once the main power base of the Colquhoun Clan, dates from the 14th century but very little of the original structure remains.
 In 1735 a large section was dismantled to provide a source of stone to repair the adjacent quay.
 Charles Rennie Mackintosh and his wife Margaret MacDonald later re-designed the castle`s interior for its wealthy owner and it is thought that Mackintosh's efforts here led to him being awarded the contract for the Hillhouse in Helensburgh.